bespinian/blog/content/posts/jms-to-kafka-the-galactic-transition-chronicles/index.md

 It promised a new era in data management, but transitioning from the age-old JMS to this groundbreaking technology was laden with potential challenges and conflicts.

 ## The Offloading Strategy
-Our journey was riddled with challenges including message disorder and system failures.
+Our journey was riddled with challenges, including message disorder and system failures.
 But armed with a strategic plan, the right technological arsenal, and a touch of the Force, we embarked on our mission to harmoniously blend the old and the new.

 ## Apache Kafka